3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 How do you know if something is a need or a want?

 If you run out of something you already use or it breaks and needs to be replaced, it’s a want.
 For example, if you wear makeup and you run out of mascara, that’s a need.
 If your shirt rips and you don’t have enough shirts for the week, that’s a need.
-If you don’t like the shoes that you wear on a daily basis and want to replace them, that’s a want (if they break and are unwearable, they’re a need).
+If you don’t like the shoes you wear regularly and want to replace them, that’s a want (if they break and are unwearable, they’re a need).

 Ultimately, you decide if something is a want or need.
 If you can function daily without it, it’s probably a want.